-WASHINGTON This year's record Mississippi River floods are forecast to create the biggest Gulf of Mexico "dead zone" since systematic mapping began in 1985, U.S. scientists reported on Tuesday.
+WASHINGTON (Reuters) - This year’s record Mississippi River floods are forecast to create the biggest Gulf of Mexico “dead zone” since systematic mapping began in 1985, U.S. scientists reported on Tuesday.

 Often created by farm chemical run-off carried to the Gulf by the Mississippi, the 2011 low-oxygen “dead zone” could measure 8,500 to 9,421 square miles (22,253 to 26,515 sq km), or an area roughly the size of New Hampshire, the U.S. Geological Survey said in a statement.

 This would be bigger than 2002’s record-large hypoxic zone, which stretched over 8,400 square miles (21,750 sq km).